Africa and Middle East

-Cruises to Africa and Cruises in the Middle East
+Cruises to Africa and Middle East

-Cruises to ancient trade routes south and southeast of the Mediterranean are all about entering a world forged by ruined city-states and fallen empires, shaped by Nile and sand dunes, baptized in Islam, and littered with souks, bazaars, monuments to pharaohs and cradles of civilization.
+Cruises to ancient trade routes south and southeast of the Mediterranean are all about entering a world forged by ruined city-states and fallen empires, shaped by the Nile and sand dunes, baptized in Islam, and littered with souks, bazaars, monuments to pharaohs and cradles of civilization.

 Red Sea Cruises to the Middle East

 Cruises to the African-Mediterranean region take one of two major routes.
-A Middle East cruise departs from Italy and sails eastern Mediterranean, calling on the ports of Greece, Turkey, Montenegro, Croatia and Cyprus before transiting the narrow Suez Canal and cruising down the Red Sea to call on the ports of Egypt, Jordan and Israel.
+A Middle East cruise departs from Italy and sails the eastern Mediterranean; calling on the ports of Greece, Turkey, Montenegro, Croatia and Cyprus before transiting the narrow Suez Canal and cruising down the Red Sea to call on the ports of Egypt, Jordan and Israel.
 From here, the cruise leaves the Horn of Africa and rounds the Arabian Peninsula, calling on the port of Muscat before finally arriving at the more Westernized emirates of Dubai and Abu Dhabi in the Persian Gulf.

 An extended Middle East cruise goes as far as Southeast Asia, calling on India, Sri Lanka and Malaysia, before finally arriving at Singapore on a month-long itinerary.

-Red Sea Cruises and Cruises to the Persian Gulf
+Red Sea Cruises to the Persian Gulf

-Travel to the Middle East for a shorter week-long cruise but a longer look at the wonders of the ancient world, Red Sea cruises bring you to the Egyptian resort town of Sharm el Sheikh.
+Travel to the Middle East for a shorter week-long cruise but a longer look at the wonders of the ancient world; Red Sea cruises bring you to the Egyptian resort town of Sharm el Sheikh.
 From here, you will be ferried across the northern prong of the Red Sea to the port of Safaga for an excursion to the Valley of the Kings and the Avenue of Sphinxes.
 After an encounter with the Nile, it’s back across the Red Sea to the coastal city of Aqaba in Jordan where you can join an expedition to the 2,000-year-old Red City of Petra.
 A call on the port of Eilat in southern Israel means you can sneak a trip to the birthplace of Christianity in Jerusalem.

 In contrast, an Arabian cruise brings you to the modern emirates in the Persian Gulf.
 Dubai and Abu Dhabi are the center of finance, commerce and Western influence in the Arab world, a welcoming sight after you step back in time.

-Cruises to Cape Town from the Mediterranean & London
+Cruises to Cape Town from Europe

 Cruises to Africa with emphasis on the Mediterranean depart from western Mediterranean Sea, drop anchor in Marseille, Barcelona and Lisbon, and then sail the Atlantic Ocean via the Straits of Gibraltar.
 The cruise makes a quick stop at Madeira and then sweeps the western coast of Africa before arriving at the southern tip of the continent, the scenic and touristy Cape Town.